Carlosrincong/AWS-Solutions-Architect-Associate/Route 53/README.md

 - Simple: tipically, route traffic to a single resource.
 You can specify multiple values in the same record and only one will be chosen by the client
 - Weighted: % of request go to specific resource.
 DNS records must be have the same name and type.
 - Latency: redirect to the resource that has the least latency close to us.
 Latency is based on traffic between users and AWS regions.
 For this, you must specify the region of a record.
 - Failover (active - passive) a HEALTH CHECK is mandatory.
-Switch between Primary to secondary instance if the primary instance is unhealthy.
+Shift between Primary to secondary instance if the primary instance is unhealthy.
 You must to create a record for primary and other for the secondary enpoint, along with a Health check.
 - Geolocation: based on where the user is located.
 Can be asociated with HC.
 A record must be created for each location.
 - Multi-value answer
-- Geoproximity
+- Geoproximity: based on location of users and resources.
+Bias is a parameter that you define to receive more or less traffic in a specific region.
+Users will be redirected to the closets region with higher bias.
+Bias is the capacity of a region to receive traffic.

 ##### Health checks
 Only for public resources.
 Automated DNS failover